 This Secret Ingredient Makes the Fluffiest Pancakes Ever

-There's something in your refrigerator right now that can make your pancakes and cakes extra moist and fluffy.
+Wondering what makes pancakes fluffy?
+Well, there's something in your refrigerator right now that can make your pancakes and cakes extra moist and fluffy.

 Newsflash: It’s mayonnaise.